Master of Arts in Occupational Therapy: The On-Campus Program for Therapists

-Effective Fall 2013 enrollment, all applicants to the Master of Arts program must satisfy the following general criteria:
+All applicants to the Master of Arts program must satisfy the following general criteria:

-- Completion of a baccalaureate degree in Occupational Therapy with a minimum grade point average (GPA) of 3.0 from an accredited college or university or WFOT approved program.*
+- Completion of a baccalaureate degree in Occupational Therapy with a minimum cumulative grade point average (GPA) of 3.0 from an accredited college or university or WFOT approved program.*

 - Certification (or eligibility for certification upon completion of a Master’s Degree in Occupational Therapy) by the National Board for Certification of Occupational Therapists (NBCOT).**